-- -n reconstructs the executable module genmin from the files output at the SIF decoding stage (default: run the current executable module without reconstructing it); - -h prints a simple description of the possible options for the gen command; - -s runs the single-precision version (default: run the double-precision version); - -k does not delete the executable module after execution (default: the module is deleted); - oj if j = 0, the tool runs in silent mode, while brief descriptions of the stages executed are printed if j = 1 (default: silent mode); and - -I secs an upper limit of secs seconds is set on the CPU time used by GEN in the numerical solution of the problem (default: 99,999,999). - 5.3.4 Running GEN on a Problem in Standard Input Format.
-In order to be able to run sdgen and gen from any directory, the user should add the lines to his or her .cshrc file if running the C shell under AIX, HP-UX, UNICOS, SunOS, or Ultrix systems.
-Alternatively, the user could add \$CUTEDIR/interfaces to his or her PATH.
+- -n reconstructs the executable module genmin from the files output at the SIF decoding stage (default: run the current executable module without reconstructing it), - -h prints a simple description of the possible options for the gen command, - -s runs the single precision version (default: run the double precision version), - -k does not delete the executable module after execution (default: the module is deleted),

 '''

-alias sdgen '$CUTEDIR / interfaces / sdgen' alias gen '$CUTEDIR / interfaces / gen'
+printed if j = 1 (default: silent mode),

 '''

+-1 secs an upper limit of secs seconds is set on the CPU time used by GEN in the numerical solution of the problem (default: 99,999,999 seconds).

+5.3.4 Running GEN on a problem in standard input format

+In order to be able to run sdgen and gen from any directory, the user should add the lines to his/her .cshrc file if running the C shell under AIX, HP-UX, SunOS, Ultrix or UNICOS systems.
+Alternatively, the user could add \$CUTEDIR/interfaces to his/her PATH.

+'''

+alias sdgen '$CUTEDIR/interfaces/sdgen'

+alias gen '$CUTEDIR/interfaces/gen'

+'''

-To run GEN on a problem in SIF, the user should move into the directory in which the SIF file for the problem, probname.SIF, resides and issue the following command:
+To run GEN on a problem in SIF, the user should move into the directory in which the SIF file for the problem, probname.SIF, resides and issue the command